Jesus replied, “No one who puts his hand to the plow and looks back is fit for service in the kingdom of God.”

 The point here is that if you have already thought it through and you know the right thing to do because it is obvious, but you continue to agonize over it, the opportunity will pass and you will have many regrets.

-If you have determined that you are doing the right thing, do the right thing!
+If you have determined the right thing to do, do it!
 Second-guessing yourself when the path is clear only defeats you.